 - The Gujral Doctrine was accepted not only within the country but also by most of the neighbours and major powers.

-- In the context of the changed international environment in the post-cold war world, Gujral Doctrine became a new and important principle of India’s foreign policy.
+- In the context of the changing international environment in the post-cold war world, Gujral Doctrine became a new and important principle of India’s foreign policy.

 The continued relevance of the Gujral Doctrine